unkcpz/tatzelwurm/DESIGN.md

 # Design

+> **Note:**:
+> - "worker" and "runner" are used interchangeably.
+> - most of time "coordinator" is the "server".
+> - sometimes the "process" and "mission" is used interchangeably.

 ### When we say replace RMQ what we are talking about?

 In addition to the [AEP PR#30: Remove the dependence on RabbitMQ](https://github.com/aiidateam/AEP/pull/30)